VaghaniUtsav/AI-2026/MyBI_LikeForLike_Measures.md

   meaningful comparison is YoY anyway.
 - All measures reuse your existing foundations `_Anchor Date`, `_Base User Count`, `_Base Session Count` — nothing in your 15+15 suite changes.

+  Failed to resolve name 'ISOWEEKNUM'.
+It is not a valid table, variable, or function name.